iconiq-icons/iconiq/CONTRIBUTING.md

 3. Run validation: `pnpm validate:icons`
 4. Build the icons: `pnpm build:icons`
 5. Test the new icon in the preview app: `pnpm dev`
+6. Create a changeset to document the new icon: `pnpm changeset`

 ## License